jfrohlich/angelman-consciousness/README.md

 ## Tools

 * ro_LZC.m                   # Computes the gMLZ Lempel-Ziv from Yeh 2018, as well as the "vanilla" Lempel-Ziv
-* ro_LZCv.m                  # Only compute the vanilla Lempel-Ziv, all other fields will be left empty.
-This is the one used for the new paper (machine learning)
+* ro_LZCv.m                  # Only compute the vanilla Lempel-Ziv and CTW, all other fields will be left empty.
 * ro_mse.m                   # Computes MSE with parameters to choose from Xie or Costa, can set dyanamic tolerance
 * ro_PermEn.m                # Computes the permutation entropy by calling code by Jaco Sitt's group
 * ro_wPLI.m                  # Compute the debiased weighted phase lag index